aeharriman/dichotomous/task-tracking.md

 - [ ] Shall not throw any errors related to Auth0 user authentication in the console
 - [ ] Shall successfully retrieve an access token when a user is authenticated
 - [ ] Shall not make an axios request when the user is not authenticated
+- [ ] Shall correctly request a new access token when the existing one expires

 ### Progress:
 TODO